CHIDS-UMD/Covid19-Vaccination-Race-Disparity/README.md

 ## Summary Statistics

-We present descriptive statistics of the variables in our regression analysis.
+We present descriptive statistics of the variables in our regression analysis in their original units (non-standardized).

 | Variable                        | Description                                                                                            | Source                                                                                                                                                                                                                                            | Data Field             | count | mean   | std    | min     | 25%  | 50%  | 75%  | max     |
 |---------------------------------|--------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------|-------|--------|--------|---------|--------|--------|--------|---------|